Arnav995/MPLAD-SIH/readme.md

 MPLADS Sentinel ingests project and expenditure data from the eSAKSHI ecosystem, normalizes it into a relational data model, evaluates projects for potential risk signals, and exposes the results through REST APIs and role-oriented dashboards.

-The current MVP focuses on explainable project-level risk assessment rather than attempting to automate government audit decisions.

 ### Features